SUSE-Cloud/socok8s/doc/source/operations.rst

 -------

 The run.sh script also has an option to deploy and run OpenStack Tempest tests.
-To begin testing, run the following command:
+To begin testing, review :ref:`verifyinstallation` in the deployment section and then run the following command:

 .. code-block:: console